 41. Mountview Alpaca Farm at Canungra Valley Vineyards

-We also love Trevana Glen Farm – click here for more information.
+We also love Trevena Glen Farm – click here for more information.

 Brisbane is one of the luckiest places in the world for its variety of beaches.
 To the north and south are fantastic surf beaches, whilst closer to the CBD you’ll find flat beaches sheltered by Moreton Island and North Stradbroke Island.
 Add to that our easily accessible offshore islands and even an artificial beach in the CBD and you’re spoiled for choice!
 Surf, swim, wade, fish, build sandcastles, play beach cricket, explore rock pools, body-board, or kayak; whatever your reason for heading to the beach, Brisbane has the beach for you!
 Here are some of our favourite kid-friendly ‘flat’ beaches.